 Who Made it Happen?

-According to Mr. Rhodes the public views Hawaii as a laid back set of islands filled with surfers containing no history.
+According to Joe the public views Hawaii as a laid back set of islands filled with surfers containing no history.
 Having grown up on Oahu, he knew that was not true.
 Hawaii is a place filled with wonder and tradition.
 That’s what the Aulani brings to the table.

 How did they stay culturally correct?